xbench/xbench-docs/content/user-guide/manage-checklists.md

 In the **QA** tab of the main window, you will be able to run these checklists against all files defined as ongoing translation in the ApSIC Xbench project.

 Since checklists are built on top of ApSIC Xbench search engine, anything that can be searched for in ApSIC Xbench can be added to a checklist.
-Actually, one useful means of adding a search into the checklist is by searching it first in the **Project** tab, and then clicking **Add Last Search to Checklist** in the **Search Options** pane of the main window.
+Actually, one useful means of adding a search into the checklist is by searching it first in the **Search** tab, and then clicking **Add Last Search to Checklist** in the **Search Options** pane of the main window.

 There are two types of checklists: *Project Checklist* and *Personal Checklist*.